ndenicolais/Onboarding/README.md

 ├── navigation                  # Navigation folder
 │   ├── NavGraph                # Contains all of app destinations and actions.
 │   └── NavScreens              # Contains a sealed class with object corresponds to a screen and its routes.
+│   └── OnBoardingScreens       # Contains a sealed class with object corresponds to the onboarding's screen and its routes.
 |
 ├── repository                  # Repository folder
 │   ├── DataStoreRepository     # Repository to access Dao.